 Where to stay: Palos Verdes is for the group that prioritizes wellness.
 Terranea Resort is the ideal weekend spot to unwind and enjoy luxurious amenities throughout the 102-acre property.
-Wellness programs include everything from therapeutic in-room massages, soothing baths, and pre-bedtime facial masks to personalized meditation, yoga, and a boot-camp program.
+Wellness programs include everything from therapeutic in-room massages, soothing baths, and pre-bedtime facial masks to personalized meditation, yoga, and a boot camp program.

 Where to stay: Picturesque Manchester is for the group who prefers wintry fun.
-Turn in the spa robe and replace it with snowshoes for a weekend of chilly outdoor adventures at Taconic: a Kimpton Hotel.
+Turn in the spa robe and replace it with snowshoes for a weekend of chilly outdoor adventures at Kimpton Taconic Hotel.
 Nestled in the heart of the Green and Taconic mountain ranges, Kimpton Taconic features three standalone cottages ideal for keeping the ladies together.

 New Orleans, Louisiana

 What to do: The squad will love jazz bar-hopping along Frenchmen Street where local favorites include Blue Nile, The Spotted Cat Music Club, and Preservation Hall, a hole-in-the-wall jazz club.
 Still can't get enough of jazz?
 Take a tour of the New Orleans Jazz Museum.
-If you and your girls are up for hitting spookier spots, take ghost tours around town or browse voodoo shops at Bourbon Street.
+If you and your squad are up for hitting spookier spots, take ghost tours around town or browse voodoo shops on Bourbon Street.

-Where to eat: For lunch, head to Commander's Palace, an institution since 1893, for creole classics and the famous 25 cent martinis.
+Where to eat: For lunch, head to Commander's Palace, an institution since 1893, for creole classics and the famous 25-cent martinis.
 (Yes, you read that right!)
 Get your fix of beignets, doughnut-like sugary treats, and café au lait at Café du Monde, open 24/7.
-For a unique bar experience, visit Carousel Bar at Hotel Monteleone, whose center bar looks—and rotates—like a carousel!
+For a unique bar experience, visit Carousel Bar at Hotel Monteleone, whose center bar looks—and rotates—like a carousel.